 Answered By: Timothy Grasso

 The first step to finding the biblical commentary of your choice is to do a search on the library catalog.
-You can do this from any internet browser, or from our catalog computers.
+You can do this from any internet browser, or from our computer lab on the second floor.

 You can either search by title (e.g. The Gospel of Luke) or set (e.g. Ancient Christian Commentary on Scripture).
 General keyword/subject searches are usually conducted by typing the biblical book title followed by the word "commentary," (e.g. Jonah commentary, or Gospel of John commentary).